Chatatata/SpheriumAPI/docs/authentication/index.md

 > Written by **Buğra Ekuklu (Chatatata)**.

+#### Why authentication is required?
+Spherium is a personal learning platform, it uses usage related information in order to supply precise data to the customers.
+The data of the users and its availability matters.
+Therefore, in order to make some actions, Spherium needs to authenticate the user.
+Therefore, due to philosophical and technical reasons, it provides a layer of access control.

 The web service utilizes two-factor authentication (2FA) mechanism and it requires three steps of authentication to be successfully completed to authorize to the application.

 #### Artifacts of authentication